Zark247/Zark247/README.md

-#### I've recently graduated from the University of South Carolina.
+#### I've recently graduated from the University of South Carolina BS in Computer Science.
 I have an interest in game development as well as data visualization.

 ## Projects
 * [No H2O required](https://github.com/Zark247/NoH20Required) - Alcoholic beverage tracking app (Ionic)